wxt-dev/wxt/docs/guide/essentials/target-different-browsers.md

 ## Filtering Entrypoints

-Every entrypoint can be included or excluded when targetting specific browsers via the `include` and `exclude` options.
+Every entrypoint can be included or excluded when targeting specific browsers via the `include` and `exclude` options.

 Here are some examples:

-- Content script only built when targetting `firefox`:
+- Content script only built when targeting `firefox`:

   ```ts
   export default defineContentScript({